MINI hatchback review

 Our choice: MINI Cooper

 As with every MINI, there’s huge scope for personalisation.
-The contrasting black roof is a no-cost option, and you can get £80 bonnet stripes and £970 black 17-inch alloys in place of the standard 16-inch rims.
-There are also £670 LED headlamps, with distinctive circular daytime running lights.
+The One comes with 15-inch wheels as standard but you can upgrade to 18-inch alloys if you like.
+There’s also the popular Pepper and Chili equipment packs which most buyers fit to their cars, and are a must for optimizing resale values.
+Also a contrasting black roof is a no-cost option, and for an added cost, you can get bonnet stripes and black 17-inch alloys in place of the standard 16-inch rims.
+There are also optional LED headlamps, with distinctive circular daytime running lights.

 MINI has been bolder with the new car’s interior, although the eye-catching design still features plenty of retro touches.
 Dominating the dash is a large, circular display for the infotainment and optional sat-nav.
 This is surrounded by a ring of illumination that flashes green when the stop-start system operates and can be programmed to mimic the sweep of the rev counter needle.

-A lot of the minor switchgear has been relocated, but the familiar line-up of metal toggle switches is retained on the centre console.
-A new addition is the BMW iDrive controller, which sits between the front seats and replaces the old car’s distinctive joystick.
+However, the interior has been substantially reworked.
+A lot of the switchgear has been relocated – the familiar line-up of toggle switches is still on the centre console, but the window buttons are now on the doors, while a BMW-style iDrive controller sits between the front seats, replacing the old car’s joystick.

-Standard kit includes air-conditioning, Bluetooth and a DAB radio, while our car’s Chili Pack adds desirable equipment such as climate control, a multifunction steering wheel, front sports seats and ambient lighting.
+Standard kit includes air-conditioning, Bluetooth and a DAB radio, while the optional Chili Pack adds desirable equipment such as climate control, a multifunction steering wheel, front sports seats and ambient lighting.

 The new car upholds MINI’s reputation for driving thrills.
 BMW is keen to play-up the new MINI’s go-kart handling credentials, and has given the car completely revised suspension.
 As a result, the handling is very good, with a sharp, responsive turn-in from the steering and very good body control.